bachmeil/betterr/docs/matrix.md

 m[3, 0..$] // $ has the usual meaning; takes all elements of row 3
 ```

-There is also a special struct type used to take all elements of a row or column:
+For convenience and readability, there is a special struct type that denotes all elements of a row or column:

 ```
 m[3, _all] // All elements of the third row